bokade/springgit/README.md

 This is Git learning using IntelliJ idea
-Bhopal is capital of MP.
+Bhopal is capital of MP..